-NCERT Book Solutions Class 7 Social and Political Life – II Chapter 9
+NCERT Solutions for Class 7 Social and Political Life – II Chapter 9

-In this chapter, students will learn how people have struggled in India to get their right of equality.
+In this chapter, students will learn how people have struggled in India to get their right to equality.
 The chapter explains the factors why people are treated unequally in India and some of the famous struggles for equality, such as women’s movement and Tawa Matsya Sangh.
 NCERT Solutions for Class 7 Civics Chapter 9 Struggle for Equality contains solutions to the questions from the chapter.
 These solutions are easy to understand and are created exclusively for Class 7 students can score well in the annual exam by practising them.

 Students can download the NCERT Solutions for Class 7 Civics PDF below.